ikhondker/anypo/docs/tenant/anypo-tenant-todo-20240922.md

 108. start and end date date-time and date only seeder issue. seeder store date and time
 107. some object does not start with 1001, setup, menu, designation, group, pay_method, (workaround id=> deployed)
 108. add several pie chart in project show pages
-109. docu page start panel
+109. documentation page start panel

 # 30 Nice to Have P2
 -------------------------------------------------------------------------------------------------
+124. move documentation screenshots to private places
 1. notification mark-as-read with ajax see https://blog.quickadminpanel.com/laravel-notifications-with-database-driver-internal-messages/
 1.	prefix form pr/po number
 2.	command generator based on tenants